thomasteoh/thomasteoh.github.io/about.md

 title: About
 ---

-I'm a PhD student within the parasitology group at the Faculty of Veterinary and Agricultural Sciences, the [University of Melbourne, Australia](http://www.unimelb.edu.au), studying *Rickettsia felis*.
-I have a dog named Quaver, who is great company and keeps life interesting.
+I'm a PhD student within the parasitology group at the Faculty of Veterinary and Agricultural Sciences, the [University of Melbourne, Australia](http://www.unimelb.edu.au).
+My field of study focuses on a zoonotic microorganism named *Rickettsia felis*, which causes flea-borne spotted fever in humans.
+It's pretty interesting stuff!

+I have a dog named Quaver, who is great company and keeps life interesting, and I enjoy dabbling in technology.
+Below are a few ways of getting in touch with me.

 ## Contact Information